oneonlyy/oneonlyy/README.md

 - I’m @1onlyy or @oneonlyy
-- I’m interested in Coding a web and Games
-- I’m currently learning HTML5 and Javascript
+- I’m currently learning HTML5 and C++

 <!---
 About me!
 --->

+ palembangboyzz